 Cut flowers: we grow flowers on our market garden, edible flowers to put in our salad mix, and others to encourage beneficial insects and help with pest management.
 So we supply cut flowers wholesale or retail as posies and bouquets (minimum 10 stems) – details here.

-For more information about our distribution and produce contact Rosie at the growing site on 020 8524 4994. rosie[at]organiclea.org.uk
+We also run a Restaurant Supported Agriculture programme.
+For more information about our distribution and produce, contact Tsouni at the growing site on 020 8524 4994. tsouni[at]organiclea.org.uk